ecmwf/ecflow/docs/tutorial/getting_started/getting-started.rst

 #.
 Make sure the following does not error:

       .. code-block:: shell
-        :caption: Check ecflow python API
+        :caption: Check ecFlow python API

         python3 -c "import ecflow"

 .. note::

       If in the subsequent sections, you have the need to start a new shell and want access to the server, then ensure ECF_PORT is set. (also call **module load ecflow/new**, and **module load python3** in each new shell).
-The python is needed to access ecflow python API only.
+The python is needed to access ecFlow python API only.